 Michelle Mitcham MA, CCC-SLP, Co-Owner / Speech Language Pathologist

 Hello, y'all!
 My name is Michelle Mitcham CCC-SLP.
 I am the Co-Owner of Open Door Pediatric Therapy (ODPT) and a Speech Language Pathologist.
-I am married to Andrew, our awesome IT guy, and have 3 little girls, Maci, Allie and Jane, and 2 Boston Terriers, Scott and Abby.
+I am married to Andrew, our awesome IT guy, and have 2 little girls, Allie and Jane, and 2 Boston Terriers, Scott and Abby.
 Amber and I created ODPT to be a home away from home for children, parents, and therapist.
 We are all about Southern Hospitality and Expert Patient Care bundled into one.
 From our free snacks and coffee to our 30 minute a day all-staff Yoga time, I understand that it is the little things that make the days brighter.
 Our office is full of laughter and growth in every aspect.
 I take pride in watching our patients and staff members grow.
 We are all in this together.
 On my journey to become a Speech Language Pathologist, I went to undergraduate school at University of Texas and went to graduate school at University of Houston.
 I have been practicing since 2005.
 I really enjoy working with all pediatric patients, but children with Autism have a special place in my heart.
 I am trained in various behavior modification techniques and neuro-based language interventions.
 We consider ODPT to be "therapy forward" and are constantly learning the most current and efficient therapeutic interventions.
 ODPT is my baby and I am honored that so many people love and believe in our concept.
 I. Love.
 My.
 Job.

 Amber Humphrey OTR, MOT, Co-Owner / Occupational Therapist